zonemaster/zonemaster/docs/public/configuration/tld-url-for-gui.md

 How the GUI gets the URL is defined in [Backend RPC API].

 How Backend can override public values is defined in [Backend configuration].

+In this document the only types of [URLs][URL] that are considered are `http URL` and `https URLS`, i.e. URLs where the scheme is `http` or `https`.
+There are also restrictions on allowed characters in that URL.
+In section [URL string or blocking policy] are defined.
+In the same section the term `URL string` is used, and it is defined at the start of that section.

 ## Limitations